 Recruiting top talent is challenging, and a lot of effort goes into identifying and attracting the right candidates.
 What you also need to remember is that the hiring process doesn’t end with just finding the perfect candidate for the role.
 It’s equally important to maintain a warm and engaged relationship with candidates throughout the recruitment process.

-In today’s fast-paced digital age, email communication plays a crucial role in candidate engagement and nurturing.
+n today’s fast-paced digital age, email communication plays a crucial role in candidate engagement and nurturing.
 By sending timely and personalized follow-up emails, employers can maintain a talent pipeline and build a strong employer brand.
+According to a Recruiter Sentiment Study, 42% of recruiters identify unresponsiveness to emails and calls as a major barrier to finding qualified candidates.
+This highlights the importance of not only sending regular emails but also ensuring that these emails are engaging enough to prompt a response.

 5 sample emails to keep candidates warm